 In 1941, Merle E. Sceales joined the firm and the firm subsequently became known as Andrus & Sceales.
 By 1952, Glenn O. Starke and Eugene R. Sawall had joined the firm and the practice continued to grow.
 In 1968, the firm was renamed Andrus, Sceales, Starke & Sawall.
-Today, the Andrus name still signifies high quality and affordable legal representation.
+And in 2013, the firm became known as Andrus Intellectual Property Law.